Ktn-mariam/150-leetcode-qns/README.md

-### 150 LEETCODE QUESTIONS
+### LEETCODE SOLUTIONS
-In this repository, I will be solving 150 leet code questions from https://neetcode.io/practice in Java Language.
+In this repository, I will be solving leet code problems from https://neetcode.io/practice and others in Java Language.